-When you change something in your regular workout routine or you’re new to exercising at a certain intensity, it is normal to experience a certain degree of muscle soreness.
+When you change something in your regular workout routine, or you’re new to exercising at a certain intensity, it is normal to experience a certain degree of muscle soreness.
 And yes, sometimes it can be sore enough to make getting out of bed a little challenging.

 However, experts say that if you’re pretty fit and exercise frequently you should definitely not be sore all the time.
 The period of rest recovery time has a lot to do with the muscle groups you’re resting.
 However, on average you should always give your muscles 24 to 48 hours to recover between training sessions.
-And if you have done this and you’re still experiencing soreness, then it’s possible you’re overtraining.
+If you have done this and you’re still experiencing soreness, then it’s possible you’re overtraining.

-If you know that you’ve been repeatedly exercising your muscle groups and you’re in some sort of pain.
+If you know that you’ve been repeatedly exercising your muscle groups, and you’re in some sort of pain.
 It’s because you’ve stressed them repeatedly to the point where rest is no longer adequate to allow for recovery.
 If you have overtrained then you will most likely be experiencing continuous muscle soreness, frequent sickness, and injuries.
 Luckily, you can recover quite easily.
-So long as you take the necessary days off!
+As long as you take the necessary days off!

 2. Your Resting Heart Rate Spikes

 This is probably one of the best and most accurate ways to determine whether you’re overtraining or not.
-Specialists recommend taking your heart rate in the morning and if it’s above your normal, then you know that your body is not really up for a high-intensity workout that day.
+Specialists recommend taking your heart rate in the morning and if it’s above normal, then you know that your body is not really up for a high-intensity workout that day.

-It’s a great indicator, specifically because we all know how vital our heart health is and when we see something is up – it might scare you enough into taking it easy.
+It’s a great indicator, specifically because we all know how vital our heart health is, and when we see something is up – it might scare you enough into taking it easy.
 Remember, a really low heart rate is also a sign that you may be overtraining.
-Calculate your resting heart rate here, if you’d like to try this technique.
+Calculate your resting heart rate here if you’d like to try this technique.

 3. Stiffness Has Become The Norm

 Are you familiar with a sharp pain at the front of your calves or shins?
 Or, perhaps your knees crack every time you try to pick something up or walk up the stairs?
-Plus, you have been training really hard and going out on runs, jogs, lifting weights, crushing HIIT circuits or jumping rope.
+Plus, you have been training really hard and going out on runs, jogs, lifting weights, crushing HIIT circuits, or jumping rope.

-This means that when you repeat a workout multiple times and its done without proper recovery, you’re going to cause yourself an injury.
-The two best methods to do instead of working out is stretching and foam rolling on your rest days to keep your body flexible and resistant to injuries.
+This means that when you repeat a workout multiple times and it’s done without proper recovery, you’re going to cause yourself an injury.
+The two best methods to do this instead of working out is stretching and foam rolling on your rest days to keep your body flexible and resistant to injuries.

 4. The Colour Of Your Urine Has Changed